Locations:

 Which vaccines pose the greatest risk?

-So-called “live” vaccines carry the biggest risk for immunocompromised patients.
+So-called “live” vaccines carry the biggest risk for people who are immunocompromised.
 Examples of live vaccines include the chickenpox vaccine (varicella); the measles, mumps and rubella (MMR) vaccine; and yellow fever vaccines.
 The FluMist® version of the flu vaccine is live, too.

-For people who aren’t immunocompromised, live vaccines gently “poke” the immune system to create antibodies.
+For people who aren’t immunocompromised, live vaccines gently “poke” their immune system to create antibodies.
 If your immune response is compromised, a live virus vaccine may:

 • Be ineffective or offer only partial protection.